 You and your family are entitled to review and act on any recommendations made in this document.
 All Money Map Press publications are protected by copyright.
 No part of this report may be reproduced by any means (including facsimile) or placed on any electronic medium without written permission from the publisher.
 Information contained herein is obtained from sources believed to be reliable, but its accuracy cannot be guaranteed.
 Money Map Press expressly forbids its writers from having a financial interest in any security recommended to its readers.
-All Money Map Press employees and agents must wait 24 hours after an Internet publication and 72 hours after a print publication is mailed prior to following an initial the purchase or sale of any security or investment for any specific individual.
+All Money Map Press employees and agents must wait 24 hours after an Internet publication and 72 hours after a print publication is mailed prior to following an initial recommendation.
+Money Map Press does not act as a personal investment advisor, nor does it advocate the purchase or sale of any security or investment for any specific individual.
 Investments recommended in this publication should be made only after consulting with your investment advisor, and only after reviewing the prospectus or financial statements of the company.